mvysny/lazyvirt/README.md

 If `bundle install` fails, try running `bundle config set --global path '~/.gem'`.

 - To use lazyvirt over `virsh` binary, run `sudo apt install libvirt-clients`
+  - Direct connection to `libvirt` is unsupported at the moment, but will be included for sure.
 - To give your user control over virtual machines, add your user to `libvirt` group:
   `sudo usermod -aG libvirt $USER` and log out/log in.
 - To setup VMs, install `sudo apt install virt-manager`